 - Master's Degree, Electrical Engineering, University of Southern California

-Carl Kesselman is a Dean’s Professor in the USC Viterbi School of Engineering Daniel J. Epstein Department of Industrial and Systems Engineering and a professor of Computer Science and Preventative Medicine at Keck School of Medicine.
+Carl Kesselman is a William H. Keck Professor of Engineering in the USC Viterbi School of Engineering.
+He is a professor in the Daniel J. Epstein Department of Industrial and Systems Engineering and Department of Computer Science, Department of Population and Public Health Sciences in the Keck School of Medicine, and Biomedical Sciences in the Ostrow School of Dentistry.
 He is a USC Information Sciences Institute Fellow, where he directs the Informatics Systems Research Division, and the Director of the Center of Excellence for Discovery Informatics in the Michelson Center for Convergent Biosciences.

 Kesselman is an ISI Fellow, the Institute's highest honor.
-One of the fathers of grid computing and the GLOBUS open-source toolbox, now the de facto grid computing standard, he has received numerous honors for his pioneering research including the Lovelace Medal from the British Computing Society and the Goode Memorial Award from the IEEE Computing Society.
-He is a Fellow of the British Computing Society and the Association for Computing Machinary.
+One of the fathers of grid computing and the Globus open-source toolkit.
+He has received numerous honors for his pioneering research including the Lovelace Medal from the British Computing Society and the Goode Memorial Award from the Institute for Electrical and Electronic Engineers (IEEE) Computing Society and the IEEE Internet Award.
+He is a Fellow of the British Computing Society, the IEEE and the Association for Computing Machinery.

-Highly collaborative research into the applicaiton of advanced distributed computing and collaboration techniques to grand challange problems in health informatics, biomedical science and policy
+Highly collaborative research into the application of advanced distributed computing and collaboration techniques to grand challange problems in health informatics, biomedical science and policy

 - 2020 IEEE Computer Society Goode Memorial Award